pathsjp/imce/README.txt

 - scaling of big images to allowed dimensions.

 - highlighting of newly uploaded files or files that come from tinyMCE.

+How to install:

+1) Copy this directory to your modules directory
+2) Enable the module at: administer -> modules
+3) Configure the module settings at: administer -> settings -> imce
+4) Assign permissions to user roles at: administer -> access control
+5) Start using imce by clicking the browse icon in image or link popup of tinymce.

+Note: Make sure you have the closure varible in your theme file.
+It contains the html from footer hook, which activates browse icon.
+For phptemplate based themes, closure is $closure.